MASTER SERVICES AGREEMENT

 1. Defined Terms

 1. Affiliate(s)” means any legal entity which directly or indirectly controls, is controlled by or is under common control with another legal entity.
-Where “control” is defined as the direct or indirect ownership of stock or other interests entitled to elect a majority of the board of directors or other governing body of an entity, or the direct or indirect ownership of more than (50%) of the equity or profit interests in such entity.
+Where “control” is defined as the direct or indirect ownership of stock or other interests entitled to elect a majority of the board of directors or other governing body of an entity, or the direct or indirect ownership of more than (50%) of the equity or profit interests in such an entity.

 3. Applicable Law” means all applicable provisions of all statutes, laws, rules, regulations, administrative codes, ordinances, decrees, orders, decisions, injunctions, awards judgments or other requirements of any Governmental or Regulatory Authority, including Privacy Laws.